-- All Saints' Academy takes as its inspiration the life and teaching of Jesus. - It seeks to uphold and encourage Christian Val- - It is this that gives us a distinctive character as a faith school. - All Saints' Academy believes that encouraging it members to adopt a healthy and socially responsible lifestyle is integral to the ethos and curriculum of a Christian school. - It is line with the Anglican Churches' teachings on educating the whole person. - Our LIFE programme will enable our students to reflect on the Christian Values that underpin PSHRE and Citizenship.
+- All Saints' Academy takes as its inspiration the life and teaching of Jesus. - It seeks to uphold and encourage Christian Values. - It is this that gives us a distinctive character as a Church Academy. - All Saints' Academy believes that encouraging it members to adopt a healthy and socially respon- sible lifestyle is integral to the ethos and curricu- lum of a Christian Academy. - It is line with the Anglican Churches' teachings on educating the whole person. - Our LIFE programme will enable our students to reflect on the Christian Values that underpin PSHRE and Citizenship.

-Appendix 1: Collective Worship Monitoring Sheet
+Appendix 1: Pastoral & Worship Monitoring Sheet

-Date: Form Tutor: Observed by: Focus for monitoring Comments AM MGP All Saints' Academy Prayer • Students' stood behind chairs quietly • Prayers said Extended Worship/PM Registration Atmosphere • Tutor's leadership of MGP • Students' attitude towards MGP • Students' respectful? • Students' quiet when needed?
-Resources How appropriate were the resources?
-Were the resources adapted to meet the needs of this tutor group?
-Discussion and reflection Were students willing to respond/participate?
+Date: Form Tutor: Observed by: Focus for monitoring Comments MGP • All Saints' Academy Prayer • Registration • Ready to Learn Expectations • Uniform and Equipment Check Extended Worship/PM Registration Atmosphere Tutor leadership of worship Student engagement in worship Students' leading worship Demonstration of the Academy Christian values Resources for worship • How appropriate were the resources? • Were the resources adapted to meet the needs of this tutor group?
+Discussion and reflection Were students willing to engage and participate?
 How did they participate?
-Time of Prayer • Was the prayer at the end of the video/ppt said out loud? • Who led the prayer? • Were students quiet and respectful?